 This segment allows you to estimate the resources needed based on the scale of your project.
 This is needed to assess the development situation and costs rationally.

-These are numerical measures of your product’s success, such as number of installations, total revenue, and anything else that helps you to draw conclusions about the success of your application.
+These are numerical measures of your product’s success, such as number of installations, total revenue, and anything else that helps you to draw conclusions about the success of your iOS and Android applications.

 Here we need to find an advantage that competitors don’t have — our silver bullet.
 This could be a novel technology, government support, or something else.